 API (Dynamic) - you can use the Zixi API to implement dynamic access to the VOD content.
 For example, you can create an application that enables navigation throughout the VOD library (including folders and sub-folders) to access files in a dynamic fashion.
-The API GET request is: <web server port>/vod ls.json">http://cbroadcaster location><web server port>/vod ls.json
+The API GET request is: http://cbroadcaster location server port